bivanov717/DSND---Capstone-Predicting-NBA-Shots/README.md

 The most important features recognized are Shot Distance, Game Clock, Shot Clock and Closest Defender Distance.

-For a full article documenting the results, please refer to the blog post [here](
+For a full article documenting the results, please refer to the blog post [here](https://medium.com/@b_ivanov/predicting-nba-shots-943b07975995).

 ## Suggested Improvements